MDBAuth/EWR_tool/README.md

 **Compatibility**

 NSW:
-- All Qld catchments
+- All Queensland catchments
-- All NSW catchments
+- All New South Wales catchments
-- All SA catchments
+- All South Australian catchments
 - All EWRs from river based Environmental Water Management Plans (EWMPs) in Victoria*

 *Currently the wetland EWMPS and mixed wetland-river EWMPs in Victoria contain EWRs that cannot be evaluated by an automated EWR tool so the EWRs from these plans have been left out for now.
 The MDBA will work with our Victorian colleagues to ensure any updated EWRs in these plans are integrated into the tool where possible.